Sign Up

 Most Zapier alternatives comparisons overlook the governance problem created by automation sprawl.

-This becomes a form of SaaS sprawl that compounds over time; see the overview of SaaS sprawl for more context.
+This becomes a form of SaaS sprawl that compounds over time.
+See the overview of SaaS sprawl for more context.

-Automation platforms often remain below the finance radar until bills become significant.
+Automation platforms often remain below the finance radar until bills become significant:

-Before adopting any workflow automation platform, organizations should set governance foundations.
+Before adopting any workflow automation platform:

 When formalizing an automation approach, application rationalization principles can also guide decisions.

-For many organizations, the most practical “free” option is Microsoft Power Automate, which is included with many Microsoft 365 business licenses.
+For truly free options, self-hosted n8n offers unlimited workflows with no per-execution costs, though technical resources are required.
+For cloud-based free tiers, Pipedream offers 10,000 credits/month and Make provides 1,000 operations/month.
+For many organizations, the most practical "free" option is Microsoft Power Automate, included with many Microsoft 365 business licenses.

 | Aspect | Zapier | Enterprise iPaaS |